By responding accurately and quickly and putting customers first following a data breach, you can minimise the risks to your reputation.

 Half of companies said they could be ‘fully operational’ again within 48hrs.
 Just 2% of businesses thought such a breach would affect them for more than 10 days.

-These timeframes seem ambitious.
+These timeframes seem ambitious, as we recently noted in The Telegraph.
 For instance, if a company has locations in several countries it could take weeks just to identify what’s been affected.
 And even if a company was able to produce products again within 48 hours, it could still be haemorrhaging data.

 A cyber breach involving third-party data can easily diminish trust and result in a loss of existing or new customers.